 What do cats like?
 Playing, scratches, catnip and much more.
 A look at the top things you can do for your cat to make him happy and content.

-Most cats love to play well into adulthood.
+Playing isn't just for kittens, most cats love to play well into adulthood.
 Playing enables your cat to tune into his hunting instinct, get some exercise and have a little fun.
 Different cats have different playing preferences.
 Some love to chase a laser, others enjoy the wand type toys, others enjoy a game of fetch.
 Try a range of toys and games and see what your cat likes best.

-Bags and boxes:
+Bags and boxes

 This could have gone in the same category as playing, but I felt it needed its own separate section.
 Cats seem to have an absolute love of jumping in and playing in paper bags and cardboard boxes.
 It's such an entertaining (and cheap) way for your cat to spend an afternoon.
 So, next time you go shopping, don't throw out that paper bag, put it in the floor and watch your cat have a little fun.